whowechina/musec_pico/README.md

   * Move a magnetic screwdriver tip close to the TMAG5273 sensor, you'll notice the corresponding axis move in the test page.
 Please check all 5 sensors.

 ### Sensor PCB Separation
-  * If everthing works fine, you can cut off the 5 small sensor boards from the main board.
+  * If everthing works fine, you can cut off (or even bend and snap) the 5 small sensor boards from the main board.
     <img src="doc/pcb_cut.jpg" width="80%">

 ### 3D Printing
-* Printing parameters
+#### Printing parameters
   * PLA or PETG.
   * Layer height: 0.2mm
   * Support: Yes, always.